Smile (Katy Perry album)

-Upon release, Smile received mixed reviews from music critics, who thought the album is one of Perry's solid efforts but criticized its familiar lyrics and production.
+Upon release, Smile received mixed reviews from music critics, who praised Perry's earnestness but criticized its familiar lyrics and production, which they found to be redundant in her catalogue.
 Commercially, Smile reached the top five in Australia, Canada, New Zealand, the United Kingdom, the United States, and the top 10 in Austria, Ireland, and Italy.
+Although the album did not have a tour, due to complications surrounding the COVID-19 pandemic, songs were performed on both her concert residency Play and The Lifetimes Tour for 143.
+The album was also promoted with The Smile Video Series, where music videos were made for select tracks from the album.